 Introspect your personal learning style – if you can put in the hours required and prepare your own study plans then self-preparation, an online course, or access to reliable test IELTS preparation books and tests is a safe bet for you.

 Choose an IELTS prep course if you prefer structured classes or in-person sessions, have been out of a learning environment for some time, or require guidance and mentoring.
 Look at the provenance of teachers, online resources, and quality of content while taking a decision to join a prep course.

-Developing skills for the IELTS
+Developing Skills for the IELTS Exam

 Speaking – practice speaking loudly and clearly and ensure that you correct any pronunciation errors.
 There is no need to sound like an expert speaker but the pronunciation and intonation must be clear and not hinder the graders’ understanding.
 Work with someone to improve your body language for the in-person speaking section.
 You can also consider recording yourself and assess how well you have been able to express yourself verbally.

 Reading – read newspapers, articles, magazines, journals etc daily.
 This will not only improve your reading skills but also improve your vocabulary.
 While the passages on the tests always include the information required to answer the question, you can work on developing speed reading skills.

 Listening – actively listen to TV Shows, radio, online broadcasts, podcasts etc. Try and think of a 3-5 sentence summary of the content that you have listened to.
 Get familiar with different accents that could be used in the recordings.

 Writing– day-to-day writing tasks such as emails, notes, and reminders are a good way to keep in touch with writing skills.
 Avoid writing them as short notes, instead of complete sentences.
 You could also maintain a diary or journal to consistently improve your writing skills.

 Test-day pressures will only get in your way.
 Strong IELTS test takers take the exam with a positive approach – they believe they are prepared and have confidence in their abilities.